To see a brief video clip of the 1967 "Guys and Dolls," click here.

 1954 season program cover.

-Contrary to Bromo's proposed plan to expand to eight productions, Theatre Under the Stars continued to present a
+Contrary to Bromo's proposed plan to expand to eight productions, Theatre Under the Stars continued to present a delicious assortment of six a season for the remainder of the decade.

 In 1956, the City installed permanent concession locations on both sides of the auditorium, these slim coverings providing the only dry spot in the house in case of deluge.
 Proper seating was installed in the bleachers.